ktracz86/VBAMacros/README.md

 OutlookScripts: Scripts required to enable the "auto-sort sent mail" function.
   After users hit Send on an email, it will prompt the user to select which folder the sent mail should be filed away.
-  This is different than the build-in feature, as the built-in feature always saves to the same folder and doesn't give you an option to save in a different location with each email.
+  This is different than the built-in feature, as the built-in feature always saves to the same folder and doesn't give you an option to save in a different location with each email.

 XMLVerification: This script is used on a particular Excel Sheet.
 User runs the script, selects a particular eIndex.xml file to check, and the script will validate the eIndex file.